Michaudsr/SEI-PROJECT-1/readme.md

 - Javascript

 ## Html
  I chose a landing page with forms that targets the separate HTML files for each game mode.
 I used only one CSS file for all three HTML files.
-So in total 3 HTML files named semantically ( oneplayer.html with oneplayer.js an twoplayer.html with twoplayer.js) Because the demands were different to provide a different ouctome I had to copy the code for the twoplyer files and rewire them to meet their goals.
+So in total 3 HTML files named semantically ( oneplayer.html with oneplayer.js an twoplayer.html with twoplayer.js.)
+Considering, the demands were different to provide a different outcome, I had to copy the code for the twoplyer files and rewire them to meet their goals.

 ## Landing Page
 ```html